-Things to Do Upon ArrivalWhen you first move to Prince Edward Island, whether you've moved from another country or from within Canada, there are some items you will need to address.
+Things to Do Upon ArrivalWhen you first move to Prince Edward Island (PEI), whether you've moved from another country or from within Canada, there are some items you will need to address.
 This section will provide helpful information, although not all items may be appropriate for you.

 Things to Do Immediately Upon Arrival

-Here is a checklist of important things to do within two weeks of moving to Prince Edward Island.
+Here is a checklist of important things to do within two weeks of moving to PEI.
 You can find more information and instructions on these items in the Guide for Newcomers to PEI from PEI Association for Newcomers to Canada (PEIANC).

 - Contact Office of Immigration, Settlement and Population to register as landed permanent residents

-- Register with the PEI Association for Newcomers to Canada (PEIANC) or La Coopérative d’intégration francophone de l'Î.-P.-É. Once you have registered with one of these settlement service providers, they will be able to assist you with any items relating to settling in Prince Edward Island.
+- Register with the PEI Association for Newcomers to Canada (PEIANC) or La Coopérative d’intégration francophone de l'Î.-P.-É. Once you have registered with one of these settlement service providers, they will be able to assist you with any items relating to settling in PEI.

 - Find a place to live